-A cardiac Positron Emission Tomography (PET) exam measures blood flow to the heart.
+A PET Scan, or cardiac Positron Emission Tomography (PET) exam, measures blood flow to the heart.
 It is typically administered on patients who exhibit symptoms or are at risk for heart disease.

 An electrocardiogram monitors heart activity while the PET camera takes pictures of your heart, both in a resting phase and a stress phase.
 We simulate the stress phase with a medication that makes your heart respond as if you were exercising.